lukaselmer/jest-fetch-mock/README.md

 - `fetch.disableMocks()` - Disable fetch mocking and restore default implementation of `fetch` and/or `node-fetch`
 - `fetch.mock` - The mock state for your fetch calls.
 Make assertions on the arguments given to `fetch` when called by the functions you are testing.
 For more information check the [Jest docs](https://facebook.github.io/jest/docs/en/mock-functions.html#mock-property)

-For information on the arguments body and init can take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock` uses under the surface.
+For information on the arguments body and init can take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock-fork` uses under the surface.

 https://developer.mozilla.org/en-US/docs/Web/API/Response/Response